ngoldbaum/ngoldbaum.github.io/content/posts/helpful-rust-cli-crates.md

 The rust error handling story is still somewhat in flux.
-For example, [RFC 2504](https://github.com/rust-lang/rfcs/blob/master/text/2504-fix-error.md) describes an ongoing effort to reword the `Error` type in the standard library).
+For example, [RFC 2504](https://github.com/rust-lang/rfcs/blob/master/text/2504-fix-error.md) describes an ongoing effort to reword the `Error` type in the standard library.
 In online discussions people might suggest using the [`error-chain`](https://github.com/rust-lang-nursery/error-chain) crate, the [`failure`](https://github.com/rust-lang-nursery/failure) crate, or suggest just using the standard library `Error` type and having lots of boilerplate in code